conradludgate/tl-async-runtime/README.md

 ### Timers

 The timers are very rudementary.
-When a timer is first polled, it gets the thread-local executor object and pushes a `(Time, TaskId)` pair into a priority queue (ordered by time ascending).
+When a timer is first polled, it gets the thread-local executor object and pushes a `(Time, Waker)` pair into a priority queue (ordered by time ascending).

-The book-keepers will loop through this priority queue and send the respective task IDs into the ready queue.
+The book-keepers will loop through this priority queue and call the respective wakers

 ### OS Events